Everyday Systems : HabitCal [ log in ]

 Planned Enhancements

-I want to keep HabitCal pretty spartan... but there are a few features I'm sure I'd like to add at some point (if anyone actually winds up using it).
+I want to keep HabitCal pretty spartan... but there are a few features I'm sure I'd like to add at some point (a bunch of pretty significant improvements were already added in version 2, so it is entirely possible I will get around to some/all of these).

-• Autocomplete/suggestion of habit tags (so there aren't a plethora of nosdiet spelling variants)
+6. Autocomplete/suggestion of habits (so there aren't SUCH a plethora of nosdiet spelling variants)

 Browser support